psychiatric-genomics-consortium/sex-stratified-depression/README.md

 cd SexStratAnalysis
 ```

-Next set up symbolic links to your imputed genome-wide data:
+Next set up symbolic links to your imputed genome-wide data, updating the file path and the filename you wish to use below.

 ```
 ln -s path_to_your_bed_file.bed filename.bed